 Introduction

 The Miocene is a key period in Earth and rhinocerotid evolutionary histories.
-Climatic conditions in Eurasia during the Miocene epoch are globally tropical and the typical habitat is forested (Cerling et al., 1997; Zachos et al., 2001; Bruch et al., 2007; Westerhold et al., 2020).
+Climatic conditions in Eurasia during the Miocene epoch are globally warm and the typical habitat is forested (Cerling et al., 1997; Zachos et al., 2001; Bruch et al., 2007; Westerhold et al., 2020).
 It is the last warm episode of the Cenozoic era, although marked by great climatic changes prefiguring the setup of modern cold conditions (Westerhold et al., 2020).
 During early Miocene times, temperatures increased until reaching the Miocene Climatic Optimum (MCO) between ~17 to 14 Mya (corresponding to the late Burdigalian + Langhian standard ages; Westerhold et al., 2020).
 This optimum is followed by an abrupt cooling (the middle Miocene climatic transition [mMCT]; Westerhold et al., 2020) associated with faunal turnovers in Eurasia (Böhme, 2003; Maridet et al., 2007).
 The middle Miocene is marked by a relative aridity, associated with a global cooling (Bruch et al., 2007; Böhme et al., 2008).

-Concerning rhinocerotids, Miocene times witness peaks in their alpha diversity about 22–18 Mya and 11–10 Mya (Antoine et al., 2010; Antoine and Becker, 2013; Antoine, in press.).
+Regarding rhinocerotids, Miocene times witness peaks in their alpha diversity about 22–18 Mya and 11–10 Mya (Antoine et al., 2010; Antoine and Becker, 2013; Antoine, in press.).
 During the early and middle Miocene in Eurasia, four sub-tribes of Rhinocerotidae are encountered – Rhinocerotina, Teleoceratina and Aceratheriina (Rhinocerotinae), and Elasmotheriina (Elasmotheriinae) – and species of which are often found associated in fossil-yielding localities (Antoine et al., 1997, 2010; Heissig, 2012; Becker and Tissier, 2020; Antoine, 2002, in press.).
 This abundance and the potential cohabitation of such large herbivores question habitat capacity and competition for food resources.
-However, the ecology of the rhinocerotids has rarely been explored (Mihlbachler et al., 2018; Wang and Secord, 2019; Rivals et al., 2020; Stefaniak et al., 2020) or only been assumed based on morphological adaptations (Prothero et al., 1989; Prothero, 2005; Giaourtsakis et al., 2006).
-If the Rhinocerotina appear to be ecologically varied, the literature suggests a similar ecology for mostelasmotheriines on one hand, as open environment dwellers adapted to though vegetation (Iñigo and Cerdeño, 1997; Antoine and Welcomme, 2000), and for the teleoceratines on another hand, as hippo-like rhinoceroses inhabiting lake side or swamps and probably browsing on low vegetation or even grazing (Prothero et al., 1989; Cerdeño, 1998)(Clementz, 2012).
+However, the ecology of the rhinocerotids has rarely been explored (e.g., Mihlbachler et al., 2018; Wang and Secord, 2019; Rivals et al., 2020; Stefaniak et al., 2020) or only been assumed based on morphological adaptations (as criticized by Prothero et al., 1989; Prothero, 2005; Giaourtsakis et al., 2006).
+If the Rhinocerotina appear to be ecologically varied, the literature suggests a similar ecology for most representatives of certain tribes.
+For instance, the elasmotheriines are considered as open environment dwellers adapted to though vegetation (Iñigo and Cerdeño, 1997; Antoine and Welcomme, 2000), whereas the teleoceratines are reconstructed as hippo-like rhinoceroses inhabiting lake side or swamps and probably browsing on low vegetation or even grazing (Prothero et al., 1989; Cerdeño, 1998), although this last hypothesis is debated (e.g., Clementz, 2012).

-In this article, we focused on the rhinocerotids from nine localities, covering wide temporal and geographical ranges (from MN2 to MN7/8 and from southwestern France to Pakistan).
-We assessed dietary preferences using dental microwear texture analysis, and stress sensibility via the study of enamel hypoplasia.
+With this article, we wanted to assess if the great diversity of Miocene Rhinocerotidae was associated to an ecological disparity and to explore paleoecological differences associated with climate changes between the studied species, regions, and periods.
+To do so, we focused on the rhinocerotids from nine localities, covering wide temporal and geographical ranges (from early to middle Miocene, Mammal Neogene zone [MN] 2 to MN7/8, and from southwestern France to Pakistan).
+We coupled dental microwear texture analysis (short-term diet proxy) and enamel hypoplasia (i.e., enamel defect resulting from a stress stopping tooth development) to infer dietary preferences and stress sensibility.
+Eventually, we compared the results of both approaches, which has the potential to detect stressful shifts in the diet (competition, punctual shortage event) or accentuated susceptibility due to a specialized diet, and put them into phylogenetic and environmental contexts.

 Material and methods